The 1 percent annual tourism tax that owners of restaurants, hotels, and motel operators pay is under scrutiny by the City Council.

 He also pointed out that the Blanchette Bridge will close down in six months, which will impact and other businesses on Main Street.

 “What’s our largest employer in this town?
 Ameristar,” he said.

 Council Seeks More Information

 Council members said it was an issue worth studying further.
-Earlier in the work session, the council heard a presentation on the five-year financial forecast for the city, which showed in five years the city will be spending more than it takes in.
+Earlier in the work session, the council heard a presentation on the five-year financial forecast for the city, which showed in

 “There’s a tremendous amount of money here and if truly the figures he gave us are truly correct, we’re spending a lot of money and not getting a lot of bang for our buck,” Councilman Jerry Reese, Ward-6, said.